pavankothawade/Aladdin-2D-Game/User-stories.md

 7. As a player in the game, I should understand the rules.
 8. As a hurdle in the game, I should be able to end the game as soon as the player lands on me.
 9. As an actor in the game, I should be able to move using an input interface.
-10. As a developer of the game, I should ensure the audio is designed.
+10. As a player of the game, I should ensure the audio is heard on event of game start, and when aladdin holds the Grabber and on event of Game Over/Level completion.
-11. As a developer of the game, I should ensure the characters are well defined.
-12. As a developer of the game, I must design the controls and the interface to be used.
-13. As a developer of the game, I must ensure the display is clear and understandable.
-14. As a developer of the game, I must ensure all works well when different parts are integrated.